 It’s important to teach our children to get along with others, especially in an increasingly diverse world.
 Camps make a unique contribution here.
 Camps are communities where children are put into groups with many children that they may not know.
 This is often not true at school, for example, where children may move from grade to grade with many children from prior classes who may live on the very same block or not much farther.
-Campers may have a special friend or two in their group, but at most camps the groups assignments encourage building new relationships and provided lots of practice in cooperation and compromise” – Michael Brandwein ‘The unique power of camp: What’t the big deal about a camp experience?.’
+Campers may have a special friend or two in their group, but at most camps the groups assignments encourage building new relationships and provided lots of practice in cooperation and compromise.
+Brandwein, Michael.
+“What’s the Big Deal About a Camp Experience?”
+Sorcerer’s Safari.
+Michael Brandwein, 2005.

 Michael Brandwein is the author of four best-selling books about training and leading camp staff and wrote and presented Parenting Puzzle, three Emmy award winning television programs on communicating with youth.
 He is a former national board member of the American Camp Association.
 He lives with his family in the Chicago Area.

-Find out more about Micheal Brandwein at his website www.michaelbrandwein.com
+Find out more about Michael Brandwein at his website www.michaelbrandwein.com

 Multiple Session Credit

-Families that have campers attending more than one camp session are eligible for a credit on each session they attend after their first session.
-Three week sessions (Sessions two and three) receive a credit of $165.00 per session .
+Families with a child attending multiple sessions are eligible for a credit which may be applied to subsequent sessions.
+Three week sessions (Sessions Two and Three) receive a credit of $165.00 per session.

-Families who have more the one family member attending camp this summer are eligible for a sibling credit.
+Families who have more the one brother or sister attending camp this summer are eligible for a sibling credit.
 The credit applies to every sibling after the first camper.
 Siblings will receive the following credits depending on what session they have been registered.